gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 ![version-channels](assets/0167-auto-updates-change-proposal/version-channels.png)

 ### Publishing
 Teleport maintains a stable/cloud channel for APT and RPM packages.
-After updating Teleport Cloud tenants to vX.X.X, Teleport Cloud deploys a GitHub workflow to publish the necessary packages.
-The workflow publishes vX.X.X teleport-ent and teleport-ent-updater packages to the stable/cloud repositories, and then updates the version channels.
+After updating Teleport Cloud tenants to vX.Y.Z, Teleport Cloud deploys a GitHub workflow to publish the necessary packages.
+The workflow publishes vX.Y.Z teleport-ent and teleport-ent-updater packages to the stable/cloud repositories, and then updates the version channels.

 Teleport also maintains a Helm repository.
 The teleport/teleport-kube-agent Helm chart is published regularly with the OSS release of Teleport.